geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/nzbhydra2.md

 - [Heimdall](/recipes/autopirate/heimdall/)
 - [End](/recipes/autopirate/end/) (launch the stack)

-## Chef's Notes 📓

-1. In many cases, tools will integrate with each other.
-I.e., Radarr needs to talk to SABnzbd and NZBHydra2, Ombi needs to talk to Radarr, etc. Since each tool runs within the stack under its own name, just refer to each tool by name (i.e. "radarr"), and docker swarm will resolve the name to the appropriate container.
-You can identify the tool-specific port by looking at the docker-compose service definition.

-## Chef's Notes 📓

 [^1]: In many cases, tools will integrate with each other.
 I.e., Radarr needs to talk to SABnzbd and NZBHydra, Ombi needs to talk to Radarr, etc. Since each tool runs within the stack under its own name, just refer to each tool by name (i.e. "radarr"), and docker swarm will resolve the name to the appropriate container.
 You can identify the tool-specific port by looking at the docker-compose service definition.
 [^2]: Note that NZBHydra2 _can_ co-exist with NZBHydra (1), but if you want your tools (Sonarr, Radarr, etc) to use NZBHydra2, you'll need to change both the target hostname (_to "hydra2"_) and the target port (_to 5076_).